-Julian is repped by ICM Partners and is a proud member of the Directors Guild of America.
-In addition to pursuing further TV directing, he is currently developing several feature film projects.
+Julian is represented by ICM Partners and Benderspink and is a proud member of the Directors Guild of America.
+He is currently working on his first feature.